 Naspers' Prosus makes rival bid for Britain's Just Eat

-Oct 22 (Reuters) - Prosus NV PRX.AS said on Tuesday it has made an offer to buy British food delivery firm Just Eat Plc JE.L for 710 pence per share.
+AMSTERDAM, Oct 22 (Reuters) - Prosus NV PRX.AS said on Tuesday it had made an offer to buy British food delivery firm Just Eat Plc JE.L for 710 pence per share, topping an offer from Dutch competitor Takeaway.com TKWY.AS.

+Prosus said its all-cash offer was worth 4.9 billion pounds ($6.34 billion), or a 20% premium to Takeaway's offer of 594 pence, based on its closing price as of Monday.

-The bid from Prosus, which was spun-off from South Africa's Naspers NPNJn.J, comes at a time Just Eat is looking to complete a merger with Takeaway.com TKWY.AS.
+Prosus, which was spun-off from South Africa's Naspers NPNJn.J last month, said it had spoken with Just Eat's board but had not been able to reach an agreement.

 ($1 = 0.7720 pounds)